tasb/devops-advanced/labs/lab-01.md

 First, you may create Staging environment.
 On environment name add `uat` and click on `Configure environment`.

-On the new screen, click on the `Add Secret` link at the end the screen and fill the form with the following parameters:
+On the new screen, click on the `Add environment secret` link at the end the screen and fill the form with the following parameters:

 - Name: `DB_PASSWORD`
 - Value: `P@ssw0rd`

 Finally, let's create Production environment.
 Repeat the process clicking on `New environment` button and set environment name as `prod`.

-On the new screen, click on the `Add Secret` link at the end the screen and fill the form with the following parameters:
+On the new screen, click on the `Add environment secret` link at the end the screen and fill the form with the following parameters:

 - Name: `DB_PASSWORD`
 - Value: `P@ssw0rd`